squid-it/cycle-sql-tagger/README.md

 Cycle Database decorator to add SQL comments to your queries.

 ## Features
-* Tag Query & Execute database calls
+* Tag Database query & execute calls
 * Tag All QueryBuilder queries
+* Tag All Direct Table queries
 * Multi-Line comment support

 ## Use Case